1997–98 New York Knicks season: Regular season

+NBA playoffs

-The 1998 NBA playoffs matched the Knicks against the #2 seed Heat, who had eliminated the Knicks in the 1997 playoffs in a series that featured a brawl during Game 5; the altercation led to the suspension of six players, including five from the Knicks.
-In the 1998 series, after the Heat took a 2–1 series lead, another brawl occurred in the closing seconds of Game 4, which the Knicks won at home, 90–85 to even the series at two games each; Johnson and Heat center Alonzo Mourning, both former teammates on the Charlotte Hornets, exchanged punches, and Van Gundy clung to one of Mourning's legs at one point in an attempt to separate the two.
+In the Eastern Conference First Round of the 1998 NBA playoffs, and for the second consecutive year, the Knicks faced off against the 2nd–seeded, and Atlantic Division champion Miami Heat, who were led by All-Star guard Tim Hardaway, Alonzo Mourning and Jamal Mashburn.
+The Heat had eliminated the Knicks in the 1997 NBA playoffs, in a full seven-game second-round series that featured a brawl during Game 5; the altercation led to the suspension of six players, including five from the Knicks.
+With Ewing out for the 1998 series due to his wrist injury, the Heat took a 2–1 series lead over the Knicks, defeating them in Game 3 at Madison Square Garden, 91–85.

+In Game 4 at Madison Square Garden, which the Knicks won by a score of 90–85, to even the series at two games each, another brawl occurred in the closing seconds.
+Johnson and Mourning, both former teammates on the Charlotte Hornets, exchanged punches, and Van Gundy clung to one of Mourning's legs at one point in an attempt to separate the two.
 Three players were suspended for Game 5: Johnson and Mourning were both suspended for two games, and Mills, who left the bench during the fight, was suspended for one game.
-The Knicks won Game 5 at the Miami Arena, 98–81, to advance to the second round, where they lost to the Pacers in five games.
+Despite the loss of Johnson and Mills, the Knicks won Game 5 over the Heat on the road, 98–81 at the Miami Arena to win the series in five hard-fought games, and advance to the Eastern Conference Semi-finals.

+In the Semi-finals, the Knicks faced off against the 3rd–seeded Indiana Pacers, who were led by All-Star guard Reggie Miller, All-Star center Rik Smits, and Chris Mullin.
+Ewing returned to play in Game 2, in which the Knicks lost to the Pacers on the road, 85–77 at the Market Square Arena, as the Pacers took a 2–0 series lead.
+The Knicks won Game 3 at Madison Square Garden, 83–76, but then lost Game 4 to the Pacers at home in overtime, 118–107.
+The Knicks lost Game 5 to the Pacers at the Market Square Arena, 99–88, thus losing the series in five games.

+Aftermath

-The Knicks finished fifth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.
-Following the season, Oakley was traded to the Toronto Raptors after ten seasons in New York, while Starks, Mills and Cummings were all traded to the Golden State Warriors, who Starks had previously played for during the 1988–89 season.
-Meanwhile, former All-Star forward Buck Williams retired after seventeen seasons in the NBA.
+Following the season, Oakley was traded to the Toronto Raptors after ten seasons with the Knicks, while Starks, Mills and Cummings were all traded to the Golden State Warriors, who Starks had previously played for during the 1988–89 season.
+Meanwhile, Buck Williams retired after seventeen seasons in the NBA.

-For the season, the Knicks changed their home uniforms, adding blue side panels to their jerseys and shorts, while their alternate uniforms they wore on the road frequently for the previous two seasons became their primary road jerseys.
-Both uniforms remained in use until 2012, although they were slightly redesigned in 2001, where the side panels were removed from the bottom of their shorts.